enso-org/enso/gui/docs/product/visualizations.md

 bottom layer by default.
 Whenever an HTML visualization gets active, it should be moved to the top layer.

 ## Visualization Registry

 Visualizations are user-defined.
 Enso ships with a set of predefined visualizations, but they are in no way different than user-defined, they are just defined for you.
 Visualizations can be defined either as HTML or native visualization and can be defined in JS or WASM (or any language that compiles to one of these).
 Visualizations are stored on disk on the server-side and are provided to the GUI by the server.
 Users can upload their custom visualizations as well.
 Each visualization is registered in the visualization map.
 The map maps an Enso type to a set of visualizations defined for that type.
 The type might be very generic, like `[a]` (which in Enso terms means list of any elements).

+## Defining a Visualization

+Currently only JavaScript visualizations can be defined.
+Support for native visualizations is planned.

-### Defining a Visualization
+### Defining a JavaScript Visualization
-Visualizations is planned to be defined both with Enso and JavaScript but, for now, only JavaScript visualizations are supported.

-Because IDE lacks support for editing any other file besides `Main.enso`, the user has to create it outside of IDE in the `visualization` folder of the Enso project, as demonstrated bellow.
+JavaScript visualizations are defined by placing `*.js` files in the `visualization` subfolder in the project's root directory.
+As IDE currently allows only editing `Main.enso` file, users have to create `.js` file manually, editing it outside IDE.

-#### Custom Visualization Example
+## Custom JavaScript Visualization Example

 Every visualization must reside in the `visualization` folder of the user's project.
 For instance:

 ```
-└─ ProjectName
+└─ Project_Name
    ├─ src
    │  └─ Main.enso
    └─ visualization